 The secrecy around infertility also extends to the workplace.
 While childbirth often leads to a celebration in the office, the same can’t be said for those who suffer from infertility.
 As a result, fertility shame gets compounded in the workplace.
 A recent survey showed that 50% of women in the UK hid their infertility treatment from their employer out of fear their employer would think less of them.
 In addition, 40% voiced concerns about the negative effects of their infertility on their careers.

 The impact of infertility on birthing parents often shows up in myriad ways at work.
-Among them:
+Among the most common include:

 Work/life balance

 Work/life balance presents challenges for everyone, but the problems become even more acute for those seeking treatment for infertility.
-In addition to hectic work schedules, those seeking infertility treatments need to find the time to keep those appointments—not an easy task given the time-consuming and unpredictable nature of fertility treatments.
+In addition to hectic work schedules, men and women seeking fertility treatment need to find the time to keep those appointments—not an easy task given the time-consuming and unpredictable nature of fertility treatments.
 Many patients need more than one cycle of fertility treatments, potentially leading to months, if not years, of appointments.

 Maintaining this schedule without proper support leads to a host of understandable issues in the workplace, including a loss of concentration, energy, and engagement.
 That combination can ultimately result in sharp drops in productivity.
 In the worst cases, highly productive employees may simply decide to leave rather than deal with the strain of work/life balance.